CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 - It assigns the value to be modified in the `students` table.

-- It specifies the `gender` value to be selected using a named parameter.
+- It specifies the `gender` value to be selected using the named parameter `gender = ?`.

-- It specifies the `gender` value to be selected using a positional placeholder parameter.
+- It specifies the `gender` value to be selected using the positional placeholder parameter `gender= ?`.

 /// type=MS, answer=[1,3,5]